gammaled/guled-investment-group/README.md

 ### Special Thanks
 * My mentor and The Grandmaster Yoda himself, [Simen Daehlin](https://github.com/Eventyret), for guiding me along the way and helping me find my way when I got lost.
 For being understanding and patient with me.
 * The Code Institute tutors and Slack community for their assistance and guidance.
-* [byIlsa](https://github.com/byIlsa/Aloy-from-outcast-to-heroine) and [Anouk Smet](https://github.com/AnoukSmet/Brain-Quizzers) their awesome, well-structured READMEs that helped me to write mine.
+* [ByIlsa](https://github.com/byIlsa/Aloy-from-outcast-to-heroine) and [Anouk Smet](https://github.com/AnoukSmet/Brain-Quizzers) and their awesome, well-structured READMEs that helped me to write mine.
 * The Code Institute tutors and Slack community for their assistance and guidance.